When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The First Weeks

-A good old sponge bath is the best way to clean your baby during the first few weeks.
-Your baby will likely still have their umbilical cord stump, which we need to care for the best we can.
+A sponge bath is the best way to clean your baby during the first few weeks.
+Your baby likely still has their umbilical cord stump.
+You must keep this area dry to help it heal.

 Take Note